Emmanuel-Melon/learning-llms-from-scratch/content/ch1-rag/overview.md

 export default chromaCollectionPromise;
 ```

+## We're good, my guy

-Yayyy, it worked!
-I was soon able to create a collection and later on add documents.
+{% ahamoment "Yayyy, it worked!
+I was soon able to create a collection and later on add documents."%}

-A few questions lingered in mind, though.
-What just happened here?
-What's a collection?
-What's a document?
-How does ChromaDB store and retrieve documents?
-And what does this have to do with RAG to begin with?
+A few questions lingered in mind, though:
+- What just happened here?
+- What's a collection?
+- What's a document?
+- How does ChromaDB store and retrieve documents?
+- And what does this have to do with RAG to begin with?

 I was also uncomfortable with the fact that I needed to setup infra, API keys, and possibly pay for services just to get started with RAG.

-### RAG from Scratch:

-**No Vector Databases, No API Keys, Just Understanding**

-I decided to learn RAG backwards.
-Not from architecture diagrams, not from "here's your tech stack," but from a single question and five objects in an array.

-No Pinecone.
-No LangChain.
-No credit card required.

-Just a browser, some JavaScript, and a genuine curiosity about how this stuff actually works.

 ## The Setup: One npm Install